zuernerd/zuernerd.github.io/_posts/2025-07-30-fault-simulator.markdown

 ## Limitations

 There are several limitations to keep in mind when using this type of simulation.
-First, it’s a model—meaning it doesn’t capture real analog behavior such as timing glitches or race conditions.
+First, it’s a model, meaning it doesn’t capture real analog behavior such as timing glitches or race conditions.
 As a result, it may miss certain real-world interactions, like peripheral behaviour or faults triggered by precise timing conditions.
 The simulation covers only CPU and memory corruption and does not extend to other components.
 It also doesn't replace physical testing when it comes to side-channel or timing attacks.
 Although similar simulation-based approaches exist for evaluating side-channel vulnerabilities, they come with their own limitations and trade-offs.

 ## Future improvements/ideas